 Pulitzer Amsterdam Overview

-The Pulitzer Hotel was founded by Peter Pulitzer.
+Pulitzer Amsterdam was founded by Peter Pulitzer.
 Our private tour revealed that the Pulitzer family purchased a few canal homes and then continued to purchase surrounding homes for the years to come.

 The theory was, “your neighbor only sells their house once.”
 Over time the family acquired 25 different 17th and 18th-century canal houses that comprise the hotel today.
 As you are walking through to your room you can see the wall colors change.
 This signifies that you are walking into a new canal house.

 Each canal house – and guest room – has a story to go with it.
-With over 400 years of history attached to the houses, each room has a special story and theme based on its history.
+With over 400 years of history attached to the houses, each room has a special story and theme based on its history from the Dutch Golden Age.
 The hotel offers 225 different rooms, of which 25 are suites.

 This hidden neighborhood features intimate guest rooms, quiet inner gardens/terraces, meeting & event spaces, a garden café, a hotel bar, and a restaurant that serves beautifully crafted dishes.

 Lobby & Hotel Design